 Online/face-to-face hybrid format

 The program operates as a "hybrid" program involving both face-to-face and online instruction for each course.
-Face-to-face classes occur only twice each quarter in a Friday through Saturday block in Wilsonville, Ore.
-Because the face-to-face course location is in the Portland Metro area, it is easily accessible from the Portland International Airport and surrounding regions, making it possible for out-of-state students to participate.
+Face-to-face classes occur only twice each quarter in a Friday through Saturday block in Wilsonville, Oregon.
+Because the face-to-face course location is in the Portland metropolitan area, it is easily accessible from the Portland International Airport and surrounding regions, making it possible for out-of-state students to participate.

 This is not a teacher or professional licensure program